ARMmbed/mbed-os-5-docs/docs/api/storage/storage.md

 The storage APIs present in Arm Mbed OS are:

-- [KVStore:](#Components-implementing-KVStore-API) a common interface for components presenting set/get API.
+- [KVStore:](#kvstore) a common interface for components presenting set/get API.
 - [File system:](#declaring-a-file-system) a common interface for using file systems on block devices.
 - [Block device:](#declaring-a-block-device) a common interface for block-based storage devices.

+### KVStore

+The [KVStore API](KVStore.html) is a common get/set API implemented by several classes.
+It gives you the flexibility to build a storage solution by allocating several combinations of objects.

-### Components implementing KVStore API
+Classes that implementing the KVStore API are:

-#### TDBStore - Tiny Database
+- Tiny Database Storage (TDBStore).
-TDBStore (Tiny Database Storage) is a lightweight module aimed for storing data on a flash storage.
-It is part of of the KVStore class family, meaning that it supports the get/set interface.
-It is designed to optimize performance (speed of access), reduce wearing of the flash and to minimize storage overhead.
-It is also resilient to power failures.

-##### Requirements and assumptions
-TDBStore assumes that the underlying block device is fully dedicated for it (starting offset 0).
-If one wishes that only a part of the device is dedicated to TDBStore, then a sliced block device should be used, typically with `SlicingBlockDevice`.
-In addition, this feature requires a flash based block device such as `FlashIAPBlockDevice` or `SpifBlockDevice`.
-It can work on top of block devices that don't need erasing before writes, such as `HeapBlockDevice` or `SDBlockDevice`, but requires a flash simulator layer for this purpose, like the one offered by `FlashSimBlockDevice`.

-#### FileSystemStore

-FileSystemStore is a lightweight implementation of the KVStore interface over file systems.

-##### Requirements and assumptions

-FileSystemStore assumes the underlying file system qualities for resilience and file validation.
-This means that if the underlying file system has no protection against power failures, then neither would FileSystemStore have.
-When initializing this class, it is assumed that the underlying FileSystem is initialized and mounted.

-#### SecureStore
-SecureStore is a KVStore based storage solution, providing security features on the stored data, such as encryption, authentication, rollback protection and write once, over an underlying KVStore class.
-It references an additional KVStore class for storing the rollback protection keys.

-##### Requirements and assumptions

-SecureStore assumes that the underlying KVStore instances are instantiated and initialized.

-#### Static Global API
+- FileSystemStore.
+- SecureStore.

-The KVStore static API is presented in the file mbed-os\features\storage\kvstore\global_api\kvstore_global_api.h This API should be the only API used by applications to access the instances of KVStore components allocated by the selected configuration
+The [KVStore static global API](static-global-api.html) is the only API applications should use to access the instances of KVStore components allocated by the selected configuration.

 ### Declaring a file system